-The Service Standards and User Agreement outlines what can be expected from Birkbeck Students' Union Advice Service (BBKSU), as well as what will be expected from Clients (BBK students) who use the service.
+The Service Standards and User Level Agreement outlines what can be expected from Birkbeck Students' Union Support Service, as well as what will be expected from students (hereafter referred to as 'client(s)') who use the service.

-When a client contacts the service and completes the BBKSU Advice Case Consent form, they agree to abide by this agreement.
+When a client contacts the service and completes the BBKSU Support Case Consent form, they agree to abide by this agreement.